 If you are currently incarcerated, have previously been incarcerated, or have been impacted by the justice system and need help along your educational journey, we are here for you.
 We will meet you where you are.

 Our students thrive inside the classroom — and outside of it.

 Shawn Khalifa was originally sentenced to 25 years-to-life, and spent 16 years incarcerated at Richard J. Donovan Correctional Facility.
 While appealing his sentence, Shawn started taking courses with Southwestern and continued them upon his successful release.
-He is attending San Diego State University in the fall and hopes to return to Southwestern as a professor.
+He is currently attending University of California, Irvine and hopes to return to Southwestern as a professor.

 “Southwestern College’s Restorative Justice Program is larger than political or physical boundaries.
 Because Southwestern College is a key to unlock those boundaries”

 Maurice “Mo” Faulkner first took a financial planning course at Richard J. Donovan Correctional Facility in 2016.
-After receiving a Second Chance Pell grant administered through the Restorative Justice program, Mo graduated in May 2020 with his Associate in Science Business Administration Degree for Transfer.
+After receiving a Second Chance Pell grant administered through the Restorative Justice Program, Mo graduated in May 2020 with his Associate in Science Business Administration Degree for Transfer.
 His sentence was reduced from 24 years to 13 years, and Mo graduated with a perfect 4.0 GPA at 60 years young!
-He is scheduled to be released in June 2021.
+He was released in June 2021.

 “I can set goals, make the right choices, and achieve those goals.
 I have proven to myself I can succeed and move forward….change is possible and success is in reach.”